AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Sensors enabling vibration, sonic, and ultrasonic analysis

-System components undergo normal wear, stress, and strain that are then indicated in its vibration and frequencies.
+System components undergo normal wear, stress, and strain, which are then indicated by their vibration and frequencies.
 Most components have a ‘normal’ frequency and deviation from this standard indicates conditions that may lead to failure if left untreated.

 Thermal imaging sensors